zjt000125/Notes/Exam_Preparation_MBZUAI/CV703_Midterm/questions.md

 ### 20. Explain the key steps of RoI Pooling operation in two-stage object detectors.

+RoI (Region of Interest) Pooling is a crucial operation in two-stage object detectors like Faster R-CNN.
+The key steps involved in RoI Pooling are as follows:

+1. **Region Proposal Generation:** Initially, the Region Proposal Network (RPN) identifies potential object regions within an image and generates region proposals based on these regions.
+2. **RoI Pooling Layer:** The RoI pooling layer takes the region proposals from the RPN and aligns them to a fixed spatial extent, ensuring that features extracted from these regions are of a consistent size for further processing.
+3. **Spatial Subdivision:** The RoI pooling operation divides each region proposal into a fixed grid of sub-regions.
+This subdivision allows for the extraction of features from different parts of the region while maintaining spatial relationships.
+4. **Feature Extraction:** Within each sub-region, RoI pooling extracts features using a pooling operation (e.g., max pooling or average pooling) to summarize the information present in that sub-region.
+5. **Output Representation:** Finally, the output of the RoI pooling operation is a fixed-size feature map for each region proposal, containing relevant features that can be used for subsequent tasks like object classification and bounding box regression.

+By following these key steps, RoI Pooling plays a vital role in standardizing the features extracted from region proposals, enabling effective object detection and localization in two-stage detectors like Faster R-CNN.

 ### 21. Unlike CNNs, why do vanilla transformers generally not work well for small datasets?